Human sleep undergoes continuous change from the pre-born baby through to adulthood; with the most rapid change in the first 6 months of life.

 Around 12-15 months most children will drop to one daytime nap, consolidating all their day sleep into one longer period, generally taken after lunch.

-Tip– Bring bedtime earlier to avoid your baby being over tired and harder to settle at bedtime.
+Tip– Bring bedtime earlier to avoid your child being over tired and harder to settle at bedtime.

 Two years to 5 years